Virtual machine hardware versions

 Issue/Introduction

-This article guides you through the process of determining if your virtual machine's hardware version is the most up to date for the VMware product that you are using.
+This article details the process of determining if a virtual machine's hardware version is the most up to date for the VMware product in use.
 This resource also explains why a virtual machine created with one product may not power on from another product.

 For information specific to: